 One of the benefits of WeCom is that the system is integrated with other WeChat platforms, improving the connection between all contacts.
 However, DingTalk currently hosts a greater variety of remote workplace functions with the ability to incorporate other managerial and collaborative tasks.

-Regardless of your team’s choice on how to communicate in China with each other and with valued partners and clients, it is important to select a platform that is easy to operate and provides the type of functions needed to work efficiently.
+Regardless of your team’s choice on how to communicate online in China with each other and with valued partners and clients, it is important to select a platform that is easy to operate and provides the type of functions needed to work efficiently.

 For some businesses, the digital marketing experience on QQ and WeChat may make using WeCom more natural and effective.
 On the other hand, businesses that need to manage more moving pieces and account for greater internal company operations and complex client situations may find the wide scope of DingTalk more streamline and handy across more tasks.